SaiKiran3640/event_data_collection_project/README.md

-# 🗓️ Event Data Collector with Laravel Frontend Integration
+# 🗓️ Event Data extraction tool with Laravel Frontend Integration

 This project is a full-stack application that extracts event data from a public events website (e.g., Eventbrite), stores the data in a MySQL database using Python, and displays the results via a Laravel-based frontend.